-NGOF is acting as WASH camp focal agency, UNHCR is acting area focal agency and DPHE is implementing the Project with the financial assistance of World Bank and Government Republic of Bangladesh.
-After establishing the proposed Mini Piped Water Supply Scheme in the area about 8268 peoples will benefit from receiving their water requirements.
+The ACF is leading WASH activity in camps as focal agency and The IOM is acting area focal agency and DPHE is implementing the project with the financial assistance of World Bank and the Government of Bangladesh.
+After establishing the proposed Mini Piped Water Supply Scheme in the area about 7200 peoples will benefit from receiving their water requirements.

-DPHE officials along with EMCRP consultants (pipe line design engineer, environmental Specialist and Social Specialist) was made their visit at Camp-KRC\ WDZ\ 03for selecting the site for constructing the mini-pipe water supply system including TTW, PTW, Pipe Line, Pump House, Solar panel, Water Reservoir and Tap stand facilities.
-In this regard, consultant team have given emphasize on the following issues for site selection
+DPHE officials along with EMCRP consultants, pipe line design engineer, environmental Specialist and Social Specialist was made their visit at Camp-2E at WDZ_2E.04 for selecting the site for constructing the mini-pipe water supply system including TTW, PTW, Pipe Line, Pump House, Solar panel, Water Reservoir and Tap stand facilities.
+In this regard, consultant team has given emphasis on the following issues for site selection:

-- Accessibility of water to the household's level; - Availability of water sources in scheme area; - Impact on livelihood for lack of water supply; - Social constrain if any, - Environmental sensitive location; - Existing hygiene facilities in study area and so on.
+- · Accessibility of water to the household's level; - Availability of water sources in scheme area; - Impacts on livelihood for lack of water supply; - Social issues, - Environmental sensitive location;

+Existing hygiene facilities in study area and so on.

-With this view, survey team has been selected the location of pipe line and its other components through discussion with camp wash focal NGOF and area focal agency in such a way where less impact on surrounding structures, maximum accessibility of water supply in HH, and possibility of maximum livelihood restoration will be covered by the selected site.
+With this view, survey team selected the location of pipe line and its other components through discussion with camp wash focal ACF and area focal agency IOM.
+Compared to alternative options, the proposed site and alignment is expected to have less impact (no significant impacts) on surrounding structures, maximum accessibility of water supply at household's level, and possibility of maximum livelihood restoration will be covered by the selected site.

-Types of waste to be generated during construction and operation phase:
+Types of wastes to be generated during construction and operation phases:

-During construction phase solid and liquid waste will be generated due to construction activities.
-The types of wastes are uPVC pipe, HDPE pipe, concrete, iron, earth, liquid drilling mud, lubricants, chemicals etc. Quantity of the solid waste to be generated during construction phase may vary from 40-50 kg/day.
+During construction phase, solid and liquid wastes will be generated due to construction activities.
+The types of wastes expected are: uPVC & HDPE pipe cuttings, concrete, iron bar/rod, earth, liquid drilling mud, lubricants, chemicals, etc.